SkotBotCambo/social_web_programming/README.md

 * /docs : Where the webpage is
 * /slides : Where the slides are
 * LICENSE : The MIT License describing how people are allowed to use this content.

-# THIS IS SOME STUFF THAT SCOTT DID